 LoRa uses license-free sub-gigahertz radio frequency bands like 433 MHz, 868 MHz (Europe) and 915 MHz (North America).
-It enables long range transmissions (10km+ in rural and up to 2km in urban), while keeping power consumption extremelly low (sub uA).
+It enables long-range transmissions (10km+ in rural and up to 2km in urban), while keeping power consumption extremely low (sub uA).
 The technology is presented in two parts: LoRa, the physical layer and LoRaWAN (Long Range Wide Area Network), the upper layers.

-LoRa is a flexible solution to a number of IoT scenarios in different industries.
+LoRa is a flexible solution to Many or several IoT scenarios in different industries.

 What is LoRaWAN™?

 LoRaWAN is the protocol stack on top of LoRa.
 It is a media access control (MAC) layer protocol, acting as a network managing protocol for LPWAN.
 It is responsible for routing between gateways and end-nodes.
 Version 1.0 of the LoRaWAN specification was introduced in June 2015.
 Eversince it has been maintained by the LoRa Alliance.